gimbo/testwang/README.md

 * The `-N`/`--cycles` argument specifies how many cycles to run; the default is just once.

+* The `-F`/`--failure-focus` argument specifies that as soon as a given test passes, it needn't be run again in later cycles; it also specifies that only tests that consistently FAILED are reported at the end.
+As the name suggests, this mode is useful for focussing particularly on failing tests.

 * The `-R`/`--report-cycles` argument activates reporting of per-cycle results at the end, rather that just the overall result for each test.